How to Build a Budget Music Studio: Best Guide for the Beginners

 When using one of them, you will high likely lose some frequencies, usually on the very low and the very high ends.
 It’s because of the sound quality they deliver is not as accurate, that’s it.
 Usually suitable for louder guitar and drums, and on-stage vocals of course, as they can manage to handle a lot higher sound pressure levels.

-If you want to learn more about dynamic mics, check out my list of the best dynamic microphones for beginners.
+Check out my list of the best dynamic microphones for beginners.

-My personal pick is Shure SM57-LC Cardioid Dynamic Microphone.
+The Ultimate Pick Is Shure SM57-LC Cardioid Dynamic Microphone.

 This is the most important stuff you need to know about them, but as I said, people literally go to school and take classes to learn about specific details about different mics.
 If there is enough demand and you want to know more — let me know — and I will write a very in-depth post about this in the future!

-III) Microphone Accessories
+8) Microphone Accessories

-Real quick note about mic accessories.
 Both condenser and dynamic microphones need an XLR cable to connect them to your interface.
 You get them for cheap on Amazon or at a local store.

 Don’t cheap out on a pop filter.
 It costs very little but is very beneficial, especially when recording vocals.
 You will get rid of all the popping sounds (here is where the name comes from!) and removes plosives (simply speaking “B” and “P” sound) which can add a lot of unnecessary and bassy frequencies!